A window on contemporary Arab culture

 Shubbak Festival 2015

 Our most ambitious festival yet, Shubbak’s 2015 Festival presented over 60 events across London from 11-26 July 2015.
 The festival featured 16 full days of concerts, performances, screenings, debates, exhibitions and installations from over 100 international artists, as well as over 30 artists based in the UK.
+Watch highlights from the festival or see Shubbak 2015 in pictures.

 2015 Shubbak Festival Guide PDF ›